krishaaaaaaa/Music-Store-Data-Analysis-Project-SQL-/README.md

 # Music-Store-Data-Analysis-Project-SQL

-I have used Posgres SQL to perform in this project
+I have used Postgresql to perform in this project
 The following questions have been asnswered in the project!

 Question Set 1 - Easy